MicrosoftDocs/windows-itpro-docs/windows/configuration/kiosk/assigned-access-quickstart-kiosk.md

 - ✅ <a href=/windows/release-health/supported-versions-windows-client target=_blank>Windows 11</a>
 ---

-# Quickstart: Configure a kiosk experience with Assigned Access
+# Quickstart: Configure a kiosk with Assigned Access

 ## Prerequisites